Antillean ghost-faced bat

 The Antillean ghost-faced bat (Mormoops blainvillei) is a species of bat in the family Mormoopidae.
-It is found in Cuba, the Dominican Republic, Haiti, Jamaica, and Puerto Rico.
+It is found in the Greater Antilles: Cuba, Hispaniola (the Dominican Republic and Haiti) Jamaica, and Puerto Rico.

 Description

 These bats range in color from a pale cinnamon to a more reddish color, showing darker pigmentation on the dorsal side as opposed to the ventral.
 No molting specimens have been observed and no geographic variation in color has been studied, observed or documented.

 Like other species in the Mormoops genus, the Antillean ghost-faced bat shows elaborate, intricate facial outgrowths and leaflike appendages.
 The face features nostrils located on a fleshy pad, and coarse bristles protruding from both lips.
+These features aid in echolocation.

 Fossil record

 The fossil record for this species is limited and sparse, but the evidence found indicates a wider range which previously extended to all of the Caribbean islands as well as the Bahamas.

 Ecology

 The Antillean ghost-faced bat has been predominantly observed roosting in deeper, more sheltered caves or abandoned mine shafts, as opposed to caves with multiple entrances.
 Here, it coexists with other bat species.

 Analysis of stomach contents has shown that these bats feed exclusively on insects, which they catch utilizing a pouch formed by the large leaflike tail membrane.
 Target prey, mostly moths, are caught in midair.